Frequently Asked Questions

 For specific course application inquiries, talk to one of your Summer Training Coordinators or Officers during a training night or contact : 151rcacs@gmail.com

-More information is available on the Cadets.ca website.
-WWW.CADETS.CA or at the 151 Chadburn website WWW.CHADBURN.ORG under the Summer TG heading.
+More information is available on the 151 Chadburn website WWW.CHADBURN.ORG under the Summer Training heading.